Generalized Cluster Trees and Singular Measures: proof

-Namely, eventually we will be able to separate points in different dimensional supports if these points are in the good region $\K(h)$.
-Thus, the contribution from lower dimensional support $\Omega_n(x)\bigcap \K(h)$ can be well-estimated by $\hat{\Omega}_n$ in the sense that
+where $\rho_{\max} $ and $\rho_{\min}$ is the maximum and minimum Hausdorff density (across various support) from assumption (P2).
+Note that if the right-hand-side \eqref{eq::AP::2-2} is less than $1$, then $\hat{p}_n(y)>\hat{p}_n(x)$ for every $y\in\K_\ell(h)$ and $x\in\K_s(h)$.
+Namely, we will be able to separate points in different dimensional supports if these points are in the good region $\K(h)$ and equation \eqref{eq::AP::2-2} is less than $1$.